-The girly version of this has the arm bent outwards while the fish still faces inward, a variation is to pump one hand all the way up with the other hand doing a downward pump as if stretching.
+The girly version of this has the arm bent outwards while the fist still faces inward.
+A variation is to pump one hand all the way up with the other hand doing a downward pump as if stretching.

 - Some of the club members in Cosplay Complex do this at various points.